scope3data/methodology/docs/creative.md

 # Creative

-The Creative API supports multiple digital channels and formats so some specific examples are provided below for common use cases.

 ## Methodology

 The lifecycle of a creative starts with its production.
 Depending on the channel and format, creative production can be very lightweight (typing a couple of lines of text into a search tool) or have a significant carbon footprint (an on-location shoot with a full crew).
 Currently, this project does not include modeling creative production, but we are considering this for future development.